 - The Housing Task Force

 - Co-Chairs: Reps.
-Denny Heck, Katie Hill, and Ben McAdams
+Denny Heck, Ben McAdams, and Norma Torres

 - The Infrastructure Task Force

 - Co-Chairs: Reps.
 Stacey Plaskett, Jason Crow, Elissa Slotkin, and Salud Carbajal